yossizap/BF2-CPython/README.md

 ##Building and replacing libdice_py

 ###Adding external modules as builtins
 Some of the modules in `Modules/` are compiled as external libs - .pyd files.
-For some reason, which requires further investegation, BF2 crashes when trying to import .pyd files in windows so any external modules that you would like to include should be added as builtin modules in the python .dll.
+For some reason, which requires further investigation, BF2 crashes when trying to import .pyd files in windows so any external modules that you would like to include should be added as builtin modules in the python .dll.

 ######Windows
 To include modules in windows you'll need to add their init function to `PC\config.c` and add their path to the `pythoncore.vcxproj`+`pythoncore.vcxproj.filter` files.
 I have already done this in the `bf2-2.7` branch for the `_socket` module since it's required by `socket.py` that bf2 uses, take a look at [c364cee](https://github.com/yossizap/BF2-CPython/commit/c364cee33a30164fc8a5f436a496279f6881734d) and [ddcf99e](https://github.com/yossizap/BF2-CPython/commit/ddcf99e3b8ea419330c8a2b690d13744abdcf633) as examples.
 You can also do the opposite to remove builtin modules that you don't need.

 Once you're done building, run python.exe from the build folder to see if the modules that you added are accessible by executing the command `sys.builtin_module_names`.

 ###Building
 ######Linux: